 Use a third-party VPN app [Advanced]

-An alternative option to the ones presented above is the installation of the OpenVPN app, an open-source VPN client.
+An alternative option to the ones presented above is installing the OpenVPN app, an open-source VPN client, or the WireGuard VPN client (here is a tutorial on how to use WireGuard on Android).

-The important advantage of using the OpenVPN client application is that you get access to a lite VPN client with no tracking libraries, no adware, or spyware.
-As you probably are aware, many apps in the Google Play monitor user behavior, serve personalized ads, or share the users’ bandwidth.
+The important advantage of using the OpenVPN client application is that you can access a lite VPN client with no tracking libraries, no adware, or spyware.
+As you probably know, many apps in Google Play monitor user behavior, serve personalized ads, or share the users’ bandwidth.

 To start using the OpenVPN Android app, you need access to OpenVPN config files (.ovpn) that describe the VPN connection properties.
 If you have installed your own VPN server, you may create such a file yourself.
 Otherwise, you need to get them from your VPN provider.